Irving, New York: History

-The first people to live in the area were the Erie people, an Iroquois tribe who were largely destroyed in the mid-17th century after a war with the Seneca.
+The first people to live in the area were the Erie people, an Iroquoian tribe who were largely destroyed in the mid-17th century after a war with the Seneca.
 The area that became Irving grew from the strategic junction where Cattaraugus Creek flows into Lake Erie, a natural boundary and travel route long used by the Seneca.
 An early road led from the settlement southward into the Conewango Valley, following a route through what are now the eastern parts of Hanover, Villenova, Cherry Creek, and Ellington.
 Initially used by the Seneca for travel and trade, the route later became important for European-American settlers moving into these towns.

 During the American Revolutionary War, the area that became Irving was Seneca territory.
 In 1780, a Seneca settlement was established near the mouth of Cattaraugus Creek under British encouragement.
 Local Senecas, backed by the British, fought against American Colonel Daniel Brodhead’s expedition against Seneca villages and crops.
 A historical marker in Sunset Bay reads: "American Revolution Lieutenant John Docksteder (British) was stationed here.
 Sept.
 1, 1779, he led Senecas down Allegany Road to battle the Americans under Col. Brodhead near the Allegheny River."

 Originally known as Cattaraugus, Cattaraugus Village and Cattaraugus Bottoms for the creek and reservation, the hamlet began in 1804.
 In 1812, the first post office in Chautauqua County was located there.
 It was later called Acasto, then renamed Irving in 1846.
 The new name distinguished it from Cattaraugus County and another Cattaraugus village further southeast and was taken from a group of investors called the Irving Company, which led the failed effort to land the western terminus of the New York and Erie Railroad.
 Part of the community was called "La Grange" after the Gilbert du Motier, Marquis de Lafayette who lived at La Grange in France, and was renamed West Irving in 1856.

 One of the area’s earliest settlers, Amos Sottle, established a tavern and ferry service across the creek in the early 1800s, making the spot a natural crossroads for travelers moving between Buffalo and points west.
 A historical marker about him reads: “First non-Indian settler of Hanover and Chautauqua County, built his home nearby in 1796.
 Indian friend, farmer, fiddler, and worker on the HLC survey.”
 Crossing the creek, which is actually a river, was dangerous at the time.
 Early ferry service across it was unsafe, with a small scow— a flat-bottomed boat commonly used for transporting goods — that could carry only a single wagon.
 Horses and oxen had to be taken across separately until a larger scow was later built.

 During the War of 1812, the creek's mouth was again of strategic value.
 Troops movements and Seneca warriors, who were then allied with the United States, passed through the area.